Returning Winter 2023

-*Due to the global COVID-19 pandemic, Code Afrique will be postponed until further notice.
+*Due to the global COVID-19 pandemic, Code Afrique has been postponed until further notice.

 To give African students a window into the world of computer science and its vast potential for development in this era of technology.

-Code Afrique, initially Ghana Hacks, is designed for African high school and university students with interest in the sciences.
+Code Afrique, initially Ghana Hacks, is a continuing program designed for African high school and University students with interest or bias in the sciences.
 It is aimed at giving these students a window into the world of computer science, and its vast potential for development.
 The objective is to change the narrow mentality that medical school and other well-known scientific professions are the only options for science students who graduate from high school.
-The program also serves as an avenue for these high school students to network with students from the continent pursuing higher education and careers in computer science.
+The program also serves as an avenue for these high school students to network with students from the continent pursuing higher education and careers in Computer Science.